 And if you’re a beginner you don’t have to try and keep up with everyone else because some of them could be on their third or fourth class by that stage.

 Go at your own pace.
-Push yourself of course, you want to get some benefit from it, but don’t overwork yourself, especially not at the beginning.
+Push yourself of course, but don’t overwork yourself, especially at the beginning.

 Be Conscious of the Resistance Level

-Everyone in the room is given full control over the resistance level of their own bike and it is an important factor.
+Everyone in the room is given full control over the resistance level of their bike.
+That is an important factor.

-It will usually be a little dial on the handlebars and your instructor will more than likely draw your attention to it before your start.
+It will usually be a little dial on the handlebars and your instructor will draw your attention to it before your start.

 You shouldn’t set the resistance low and use it as a crutch, but you also shouldn’t set it so high that it feels like you’re pedalling through a swamp.